shramov/tll/README.md

  * object abstraction with very low overhead (several nanoseconds) that is suitable both for IO and data processing;
  * runner that can execute object graph from text configuration for unified service deployment;
- * set of lighweight APIs, like logging, configuration parsing and statistics gathering;
+ * set of lightweight APIs, like logging, configuration parsing and statistics gathering;
  * number of basic network (TCP, UDP), local (shared memory), transform (JSON encoding, LZ4 compression) or storage (file) channel implementations included in the core;
  * bindings for different programming languages like C++ (header-only over C API), Python,